-Although some Reverse Osmosis Systems can draw water right out of a well or pipe feed, most Reverse Osmosis Systems start with a large tank that stores the contaminated water.
+Although some systems can draw water right out of a well or pipe feed, most start with a large tank that stores the contaminated water.
 Not having enough feed water can damage a pump, so having a large storage tank for your intake water is an easy way to make sure your pump lasts for as long as possible.

 B) Feed Water Pump

-A commercial or industrial pump provides the initial pressure for the Reverse Osmosis System.
-This motor usually provides enough water pressure to get through any pretreatment as well as the reverse osmosis membranes, but if it doesn't a booster pump may be necessary farther down the line.
+A commercial or industrial strength pump provides the initial pressure for the RO system.
+This motor usually provides enough water pressure to get through any pretreatment as well as the membranes, but if it doesn't, a booster pump may be necessary further down the line.

 C) Multi-Layer Filter

-As much as we hate to admit it, there are some things that reverse osmosis can't purify.
-Nitrates, a common contaminant found in fertilizers and animal waste, are a good example of particles that dissolve too well in water for reverse osmosis to catch them.
-Things like foul odor and taste usually aren't prevented by reverse osmosis, either.
-A Multi-Layer filter can be filled with media that specifically targets the things your Reverse Osmosis System can't catch.
+Things like foul odor and taste usually aren't prevented by reverse osmosis.
+A Multi-Layer filter can be filled with media that specifically targets the things your system can't catch.
 If you need to eliminate these contaminants, a Multi-Layer Filter is a must.

 D) Chemical Dosing System

-Strong acids and bases can reduce the effectiveness of the membrane elements of a Reverse Osmosis System, or in some circumstances destroy them entirely.
+Strong acids and bases can reduce the effectiveness of the membrane elements of a system, or in some circumstances destroy them entirely.
 New chemicals may need to be introduced to your intake water to nullify these hazardous chemicals and preserve the life of your membrane elements.
-Chemical dosing is also an effective cleaning system for a Reverse Osmosis system, dramatically increasing the lifespan of membrane elements.
+Chemical dosing is also an effective cleaning tool for an RO system, dramatically increasing the lifespan of membrane elements.